Yeahx1000/blockchain_builder_rs/README.md

 This project was created as part of a personal learning journey, sharing to aid others, not intended for production use.
 It is a simple implementation of a blockchain, but it does not include features such as smart contracts or decentralized applications (DApps).

+## WARNING
+In the root folder of this project, there should be a file called "blockchain.json". it is included in gitignore by default to protect data on local from being pushed to github.
+If you fork this project, you will need to manually create this file in the root folder and remove it from gitignore.
+Thank you.

 ## Features
 - **Genesis Block Creation**: Initializes the blockchain with a unique genesis block.
 - **Adding New Blocks**: Append new blocks with data to the chain.